Lake Xochimilco: Spanish colonial

-After the Spanish conquest of the Aztec empire in 1521, the Spaniards' destruction of the dams and sluice gates in the 1520s, as well as the sharp declines in the native population, led to the near abandonment of the chinampa gardens.
+After the Spanish conquered the Aztec empire in 1521, they destroyed the dams and sluice gates.
+This, along with the sharp decline in the native population, led to the near-abandonment of the chinampa gardens.

 Description

 The five lakes within the Valley of Mexico have now largely disappeared, drained to reduce flooding.
 Only the Xochimilco canals remain from the original Lake Xochimilco.
 Chinamperos work their chinampa gardens between the canals.

 Xochimilco Lake remnants are part of large urban parks in Mexico City, with water-based and land recreation.
 Colourful trajineras (rafts) take groups of people on the remaining canals for pleasure.

 Xochimilco Ecological Park and Plant Market was established as a nature reserve and park, and is the largest park in Mexico City after Chapultepec.
 There is also the 13 ha Xochimilco/Cuemanco Plant Market, the largest in Latin America.
 The market is on chinampa land.

 Conservation

 The area was declared a biological reserve by the Mexican government in 1984.
 It became part of a UNESCO World Heritage Site in 1987.

 Lake Xochimilco is the last remaining native habitat for the axolotl, a species of mole salamander endemic to Mexico.
 Until Lake Chalco was drained, the species had also been present there.
 Given Lake Xochimilco's present extensively compromised and reduced state, and the accelerating impact of Mexico City's urban growth, as of 2008 axolotl in the wild are listed as a critically endangered species by the IUCN.